gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl1-to-webgl2.md

 ## Vertex Array Objects

 Of all the features above the one feature I personally think you should always ALWAYS use is vertex array objects.
-Everything else it really depends on what you're trying to do but vertex array objects in particular seem like a basic feature that should always be used.
+Everything else really depends on what you're trying to do but vertex array objects in particular seem like a basic feature that should always be used.